M-J-Robbins/good-email-code/email-enhancements/mso-styles.md

 ```

 ### mso-char-indent
 Works in a similar way to `text-indent`.
-This is the shrothand version of `mso-char-indent-count` (how many characters to indent by) and `mso-char-indent-size`(how big those characters are).
+This is the shorthand version of `mso-char-indent-count` (how many characters to indent by) and `mso-char-indent-size`(how big those characters are).
 However the indent size dosn't work in Outlook so we can only set the count, but this works either as long hand or short hand.
 ```html
 <p style="mso-char-indent: 2">test</p>
 <p style="mso-char-indent-count: 2">test</p>